-Crankcase Emission Control System
+Crankcase Emissions Control System

-Your car has a Positive Crankcase Ventilation System.
+Your car has a Positive Crankcase Ventilation (PCV) System.
 This keeps gasses that build up in the engine's crankcase from going into the atmosphere.
-The Positive Crankcase Ventilation valve routes them from the crankcase back to the intake manifold.
+The PCV valve routes them from the crankcase back to the intake manifold.
 They are then drawn into the engine and burned.

-Evaporative Emission Control System
+Evaporative Emissions Control System

-As gasoline evaporates in the fuel tank, an evaporative emission control canister filled with charcoal adsorbs the vapor.
+As fuel evaporates in the fuel tank, an evaporative emissions control canister filled with charcoal adsorbs the vapor.
 It is stored in this canister while the engine is off.
 After the engine is started and warmed up, the vapor is drawn into the engine and burned during driving.